Pacific Union College

-Pacific Union College (PUC) is a private liberal arts college in Angwin, California affiliated with the Seventh-day Adventist Church.
+Pacific Union College (PUC) is a private Seventh-day Adventist liberal arts college in Angwin, California.
 It is the only four-year college in Napa County, and the twelfth oldest institution of higher education in California.
 As a coeducational residential college with an almost exclusively undergraduate student body, most of those who attend the college are four-year students living on campus.

-PUC is accredited by the WASC Senior College and University Commission and maintains various programmatic accreditations for specific programs.
-Enrollment at Pacific Union College is roughly 830.
+PUC is accredited by the WASC Senior College and University Commission and maintains various programmatic accreditation for specific programs.
+Enrollment at Pacific Union College is roughly 825.
 The college offers about 60 undergraduate majors and three master's programs organized in 25 academic departments, with its health science degrees the largest number of those sought out by students.
 The campus occupies 200 acre of the college's 1800 acre in property.

 History

 Early years (1882–1908)

 Pacific Union College was founded as Healdsburg Academy in Healdsburg, California, in northern Sonoma County, in 1882.
-The creation of schools in the state was urged by Ellen G. White and other church leaders in an effort to accommodate the Adventist Church's growing membership on the West Coast and to educate young Adventists in its cause.
+The creation of schools in the state was urged by Ellen G. White and other church leaders in an effort to accommodate the Adventist Church's growing membership on the West Coast and to train young Adventists for its work.
 The academy officially opened on April 11 of that year.
 It was the twelfth institution of higher education founded in California, and is the second founded by the Adventist Church, the first west of the Mississippi River.

 Sidney Brownsberger served as its first President.
-Under his term, the academy focused on both conventional study of standard subjects as well as practical skills, such as dressmaking, blacksmithing, and cooking, in line with White's desire for the college.
+Under his term, the academy focused on both conventional study of standard subjects as well as practical skills, such as dressmaking, blacksmithing, carpentry, and cooking, in line with White's desire for the college.
 The lengthy tenure of William C. Grainger saw the heyday of the Academy's early years, but with the turn of the century, poor financial management led to increasing debt that eventually forced the academy to close in July 1908.